DarkGhostHunter/Laraflow/README.md

 These migrations are available in `database/migrations`.

-The point of these migrations is to sync the Customer Id, Subscription Id and the local identifiers.
+The point of these migrations is to sync the Customer Id, Subscription Id and the local data.
 It's not necessary to run them if you are not planning to use these traits.

 ## Configuration